 Exam Tip: Gotchas

-- Section 1256 losses can be carried BACK up to 3 years.
+- Losses on these contracts can be carried BACK up to 3 years.
 Regular capital losses can only be carried forward, never back.

-- The carryback only applies against prior Section 1256 gains, not against all capital gains.
+- The carryback only applies against prior gains on the same type of marked-to-market contract, not against all capital gains.

 | Benefit | Details |